• About Us

 Most HELOC loans have two main phases.
 The first is called the draw period, usually ten years, during which you may access the available credit.
 HELOC loan contracts only need a small interest-only payment during this period.
 You can have the alternative of paying extra.

 After this period ends, you may ask your creditor to extend it.
 Otherwise, the HELOC loan will enter another phase called repayment.
-You will no longer access more funds from here and regularly make principle-plus-interest payments until you clear the balance.
+You will no longer access more funds from here and regularly make principal payments until you clear the balance.

 HELOC Qualifications